Travel During a Pandemic

 "Could be," I said.
 "I wonder if anyone's left on the island?"

-We didn't get a sense of panic at this point, but there was an unmistakable feeling of something in the air.
+We didn't perceive a sense of panic at this point, but there was an unmistakable feeling of something in the air.

-We pulled our small wheelie suitcases along the familiar main road up to our beautiful small resort.
+We pulled our small wheelie suitcases along the familiar main road up to the beautiful small resort we had booked.
 As we checked in, the manager smiled and said, "Don't worry.
 We will take good care of you."

 "Thanks!"
 I said, but I couldn't help but wonder why he'd said, 'don't worry'.